Pieter-Deconinck/Linux-notes/README.md

 # Linux-notes

-### Welcome, These are my own notes and solution for my College university Linux course
+### Welcome, These are my own notes and solution for my College university Linux course.

 My College university: https://hogent.be